If you plan to start a personal blog but don’t know how to go about it, you’re going to love this post.

 Thankfully, things have been going well for Kristin in recent years.

-She has even launched her online courses to teach others to be a travel blogger.
+She has even launched her online courses to teach others to be travel bloggers.

 Today, her blog has attracted hundreds of thousands of visitors every single month.